 What doctors do about melanoma depends on how big and deep the cancerous area (known as a "lesion") is, what part of the body it's on, and whether it has spread to other parts of the body.

-Treatment for melanoma typically includes surgery to remove the lesion.
-If doctors suspect that cancerous cells may have traveled to other areas of the body, treatment may also include radiation (high-energy X-rays that are directed at tumors) or chemotherapy (cancer-fighting drugs).
-Doctors may also use immunotherapy (also known as biologic therapy), a treatment that stimulates the body's own immune system to fight cancer cells, alongside these other treatments.
+Treatment for melanoma usually includes surgery to remove the lesion.
+If doctors suspect that cancerous cells may have traveled to other areas of the body, treatment may also include (high-energy X-rays that are directed at tumors) or (cancer-fighting drugs).
+Doctors may decide to use (or biologic therapy), a treatment that stimulates the body's own immune system to fight cancer cells, along with these other treatments.

 How Can You Prevent It?

-Although you can't control how fair your skin is or whether you have a relative with cancerous moles, there are several things you can do to lower your risk of developing melanoma.
+You can't control how fair your skin is or whether you have a relative with cancerous moles.
+But there are things you can do to lower your risk of developing melanoma.
 The most important is limiting your exposure to the sun.
 Take these precautions:

 - Avoid the strongest sun of the day — between 10 a.m. and 4 p.m.